mbonto/XAI_in_genomics/README.md

 Go to Visualisation/.

 Established genes sets that are over-represented in the top-ranked genes selected by the different methods, can be identified using the [GSEA website](https://www.gsea-msigdb.org/gsea/msigdb).
 For the experiments in this article, we stored the over-represented genes in a csv file.
-They can be viewed with show_GSEA.ipynb notebook.
+For reproducibility, these files are accessible in Visualisation/GSEA.zip.
+The figures of the article can be reproduced using show_GSEA.ipynb notebook.

 </details>